-Recall also Koopman-von Neumann theorem which says that $\bar \rho$ is weakly mixing if and only if the angle variable is a constant and the operator ${\mathcal A}$ has only one eigenvalue $0$.
+Recall the Koopman-von Neumann theorem which says that $\bar \rho$ is weakly mixing if and only if any angle variable is constant and the operator ${\mathcal A}$ has only one eigenvalue $0$.
 Moreover, $0$ is a simple eigenvalue of ${\mathcal A}$.